-Plot 41 Trout Lake Rx Fire
+Plot 41 Trout Lake Rx Burn

 Plot 41 is located on the northeastern shore of Trout Lake in the Boundary Waters Canoe Area Wilderness (BWCAW) in St. Louis County (Figure 9).
-The Trout Lake Rx Fire was conducted in September, 2005 and totaled 9,867 acres of which approximately 3,860 acres are in the plot.
-The main purpose of the fire was to reduce fuel loads following the 4 July 1999 blowdown event.
+The Trout Lake Rx Burn was conducted in September, 2005 and totaled 9,867 acres of which approximately 3,860 acres are in the plot.
+The main purpose of the fire was to reduce fuel loads following the 4 July, 1999 blowdown event.
 Except for 1,250 acres in the northwest corner of the plot, Plot 41 was entirely impacted by the storm with damage increasing in a generally west to east direction.
 On 1,540 acres, wind damage was estimated at 10-33% of the standing timber.
 On 4,400 acres across the central and southern portions of the plot wind damage was estimated at 34-66% of the timber.
 In the northeastern corner of the plot, 1,290 acres suffered damage to 67-100% of the timber.

-In 2013, 7 moose (corrected estimate = 14) were seen on plot 41, part of the Trout Lake Rx Fire (Figure 10).
+In 2014, 10 moose (corrected estimate = 18) were seen on plot 41, part of the Trout Lake Rx Burn (Figure 10).
+Almost all moose observations on this plot for the period 2012-14 and including the 2010 population survey have been within the fire perimeter.
 Aerial observation suggests fire intensity across the plot was relatively light.
 Regeneration appears abundant and contains a strong conifer component.